 If you see any of these signs, unswaddle your baby.
 If they are very hot, use a cool, wet washcloth to cool them.

 Are There Risks to Swaddling?

-While swaddling is typically safe, it can be dangerous if your baby sleeps too deeply while swaddling.
+While swaddling is typically safe, it can be dangerous if your baby sleeps too deeply while swaddling, especially if they are sleeping on their tummy or side.
 This can increase the risk of Sudden Infant Death Syndrome (SIDS).
 If you notice your baby has trouble waking up when swaddled, consult with your pediatrician.

 The ABCs of Baby Sleep Safety – Plus an F:

 You may know these rules of baby sleep safety, but it’s always good to review.